SlowBubble/match-grader/README.md

 ## Doing

-- Think of a way to just infer server without storing the data (similar to the score)
-  - 2 fields that default to null:
-    - isMyServeOverride
-    - scoreOverride
-  - UX:
-    - Server data can be overwritten with just a click
-    - Score data can be done with 4 buttons (incre/decrement me or oppo points)

-## Done

-3. Move to the correct video for a given time.

-## P1

-- Watch Mode: should I have a GradebookUiConfig for Watch and Edit
+- Watch Mode: add a GradebookUiConfig for Watch and Edit
   - Remove Start, Result, Winner's, Loser's.
   - Reveal only the start time for the current point
     - reveal everything for the previous points